JumpCompany/Jumpco-BE/README.md

 Anyway, their website currently is a ~~hideous~~ weebly they've had since I joined them.
 I recently graduated from Lambda School as a full stack web developer.
-SO I wanted to do this side project as a sort of token of appreciation for their sort of raising me in the theatre and introducing me to my favorite hobby (even into adulthood).
-As well as continuing my education and growing more as a developer.
+SO I wanted to do this side project as a sort of token of appreciation for their sort of raising me in the theatre and introducing me to my favorite hobby (even into adulthood).As well as continuing my education and growing more as a developer.

 ---
 The link to the final site will be >>>here<<< once I get that far